 Geoff Smith began attending Trinity in 1999.
 He has served on the Vestry and various committees, including Audit, Budget and Grants, where he was the chair, and the Urban and Justice Steering Committee.
 He is also active on the Anti-Racism Team and has been an usher, Lector and small group facilitator of various classes including DOCC, Inquirers’ and Confronting the Seven Deadly Sins.
 Geoff recently retired from a banking career and lives in Beacon Hill.

-Libby has been attending Trinity since 1986 and sat in the back of the church for about a decade.
-While currently a brand new usher, she has served or chaired several Trinity committees since the late 1990s, including: Stewardship, Strategic Planning, Campaign Special Gifts, Membership, and two discernment committees.
-She has also been a three-time Inquirers' Class Facilitator and a DOCC participant.
-Libby is Vice President, Campaign and Major Gifts at Boston Children’s Hospital Trust.
-She is completing her final term this spring as President of the Boston Ronald McDonald House, where she has served on the board for 15+ years.
-She has just given her 199th platelets donation at the Dana-Farber Cancer Institute.
+Libby has been attending Trinity since 1986.
+Currently serving as co-chair of the comprehensive campaign and as an usher, she has chaired or served on Trinity committees including: Stewardship, Strategic Planning, Campaign Special Gifts, Membership, Nominating and two discernment committees.
+She has also been a three-time Inquirers' Class facilitator, a DOCC facilitator and a Bible Study convener.
+Libby is a Vice President at Lois L. Lindauer Searches, an executive search firm serving non-profit organizations.
+She serves on the boards of the Boston Ronald McDonald House and the Rockefeller Center for Public Policy at Dartmouth College.
+She has given platelets 210+ times at the Dana-Farber Cancer Institute.

 Sam has been a Trinity parishioner for about a decade.
 He’s been involved with the choir, DOCC, stewardship, lay eucharistic visitors, cancer support, Pine Street, Education for Ministry, and the Trinity Boston Foundation.
 He works as a diocesan business consultant and spiritual director.

-In the eight years since joining Trinity and getting married in an Episcopal church in Maine, Megan has been an active parishioner.
-She and her husband David and young sons Gavin and Garrett attend the 9 am service.
-Megan served on the TEEP advisory committee, and is now a member of the Christian Formation Task Force and a DOCC participant.
-Outside of Trinity, she consults on a part-time basis to charter schools and other education nonprofits, having previously worked in roles at Uncommon Schools, Boston Collegiate Charter School, and the Tiger Foundation.
-She also currently serves on the board of uAspire and as a volunteer at her sons’ schools.
+In the twelve years since joining Trinity and getting married in an Episcopal church in Maine, Megan has been an active parishioner.
+She and her husband David and young sons Gavin and Garrett attend the 9 a.m. service.
+Megan currently co-chairs the Children's Ministries Committee and has served on the TEEP advisory committee, as a member of the Christian Formation Task Force, and as a DOCC participant.
+Outside of Trinity, she consults on a part-time basis to charter schools and other education nonprofits and has worked in roles at Uncommon Schools, Boston Collegiate Charter School, and the Tiger Foundation.
+She also currently serves as a volunteer at her sons’ school.
 She attended the Harvard Kennedy School and Georgetown University.